chaoticgd/vutrace/README.md

 5. Create a directory called `vutrace_output` in the working directory you ran PCSX2 from (it won't create the directory itself).

-6. Trace a frame using the menu item `System->Begin VU trace...` (warning: traces may be very large).
+6. Trace a frame using the menu item `System->Begin VU trace...`.

 7. Open a trace: `./vutrace (PCSX2 working dir)/vutrace_output/traceN.bin` where N is the index of the trace.